firasm/mds_tableau_workshop/tableau_workshop.md

 ### Filters
-1. Decide what you want to filter on for each plot.
+1. Decide which filters you want for each plot.
 2. Go to the sheet my navigating on the bottom and selected the worksheet of interest.
 3. Under "**Tables**" Drag the column you wish to filter, in our case `Diameter`, `root_barrier` and `neighbourhood_name`  to the "**Filters**" card above "**Marks**".
     - For `diameter`, since it is a continuous variable we want to select "**All Values**".
 We can decide on what kind of filtering we want but we are sticking to a "**range**".
     - For `root_barrier` we want to select all values and then "**OK**".
     - The same applies for `neighbourhood_name`.
 4. Repeat this step for each of your worksheets.
-(OR wait and follows the nexr step)
+(OR wait and follow the next section)

-ADD HOW TO ADD FILTERS
+5. To obtain filters, on the side of the dashboard you will see a ▼ icon.
+Click this  and under "**Filter**" Select one of the column names.
+6. We can edit the filter style by clicking the "**More Options**" ▼ icon and changing the style.
+    - If it's filtering categorical data there are options like "**Single value (list)**", "**Single value (dropdown)**", "**Single value (slider)**", "**Multiple value (dropdown)**", etc.
+7. You can "**Customize**" The filter styles to include certain features as well.

-#### One filter for multiple graphs
+#### One Filter For Multiple Graphs

-FILL IN HERE
+- If you want to use a single filter for multiple plots, you can do so using the "**Apply to Worksheet**" option.
+- This gives you the ability to select which sheet to also be filtered on this column or you can apply to "**All Using This Data Source**".

-#### Using a graph as a filter
+#### Using a Graph as a Filter

-FILL IN HERE
+If  you want to use a highlight something on a plot and have it act as a filter on other sheets in the dashboard, this can be done with a single mouse click.
+- Simply find the funnel icon on the side.
+When you hover over it, it should say "**Use Sheet as Filter**".
+- Done!

 ## Making Dashboard Tabs